beobservable/p5js-esbuild-typescript/README.md

     npm run dev

-This command will compile the typescript related files and start a web server to view the project.
+This command compiles the typescript related files and starts a web server to view the project.
 Plan to leave this command running when you are editing your source code.
-It will let you view the project in your web browser and watch for changes to your source code.
+The process serves the project to your web browser and watches for changes in your source code.
 If changes are found, esbuild will automatically recompile the source code.

-*Note: changes to the source code will require a refresh in the browser*
+*Note: changes to the source code still require a refresh in the browser*

 **build**

     npm run build

-This command will compile and minify the typescript related files.
-The files are placed into [public/dist](http://localhost:8080/dist).
-Keep in mind the previous link requires the environment has been started in dev mode.
+This command compiles and minifies the typescript source code.
+The output file is placed into [public/dist](http://localhost:8080/dist).
+Keep in mind the public/dist link requires the environment to have been already started in dev mode.

 ## Keyboard Interaction